penpot/penpot-docs/technical-guide/configuration.md

 process or restrict it to some domains.

-If you want to completelly disable registration, use the following variable in both fontend & backend:
+If you want to completelly disable registration, use the following variable in both frontend & backend:

 ```bash
 PENPOT_FLAGS="$PENPOT_FLAGS disable-registration"